fadex022/fadex022/README.md

 - 👋 Hi, I’m Abdoul Fadel Bidiga
-- 👀 I’m interested in FullStackDev & Artificial intelligence Learner
+- 👀 I’m interested in DevOps & FullStackDev &
+- 📚 Artificial intelligence & AWS
-- 🌱 I’m currently on my way to become a confirmed iOS Dev
+- 🌱 I’m currently on my way to become a confirmed DevOps
-- 💞️ I’m looking to collaborate on any AI or Web projects
+- 💞️ I’m looking to collaborate on any AI or Web or DevOps projects
 - 📫 How to reach me <a href="https://www.instagram.com/young_ivorian/">Instagram - @young_ivorian</a> / <a href="https://www.linkedin.com/in/fadel-bidiga-765932190/">Linkedin - Fadel Bidiga</a>

 <!---